Kaieteur Falls Tour from Georgetown

 Dress for a tropical outdoor adventure.
 We recommend wearing light, comfortable clothing – think T-shirt or long-sleeve shirt (moisture-wicking fabric is ideal) and long pants or shorts.
 Comfortable walking shoes or hiking boots with good grip are a must, as trails can be damp or muddy .
 A hat and sunglasses will help with the sun, and a lightweight rain jacket/poncho is wise (rainforest weather can bring sudden showers even on a sunny day).
 Don’t forget insect repellent – while Kaieteur’s high elevation has fewer mosquitoes than coastal areas, there are still insects in the jungle.
 Sunscreen is important for the sun exposure.
 Bring a refillable water bottle (we provide water to refill) to stay hydrated.
 A small daypack is useful to carry your items.
 And of course, bring your camera or smartphone to capture the stunning views (with waterproof protection or ziplock bags in case of mist).
 If you have binoculars for birdwatching, bring them along.
 We also advise packing any personal medication you might need (e.g., allergy meds) as there are no pharmacies in the jungle.
 In summary: dress comfortably, prepare for both sun and rain, and wear sturdy shoes – you’ll be all set!

-This tour is moderate in activity level.
+This tour is easy in activity level.
 There is no strenuous hiking or climbing involved, but you will be walking for about 1.5 to 2 miles total on uneven jungle trails.
 The walks are taken at a leisurely pace with plenty of stops, and most healthy individuals with average fitness can complete them without issue.
 The terrain includes dirt paths, some rocky sections, and a few gentle slopes.
 If you can handle a nature walk with some roots and steps, you should be fine.
 That said, it is not wheelchair accessible and not recommended for those with serious mobility limitations .
 There are no paved paths – remember, Kaieteur is in a wild setting.
 We’ve guided participants in their 70s who did great; just be prepared for warm humid conditions and take your time.
 The guide will accommodate the group’s pace.
 If you have knee issues or similar, a walking stick can help (bring a collapsible one if needed).
 We do not advise this tour for very young children (under ~5 or 6 years old) due to the walking and need for caution at viewpoints.
 Older kids and teens tend to enjoy it.
 As always, inform us of any medical conditions beforehand.
 Overall, if you’re comfortable with a nature walk and can handle a short flight, you’ll find this tour very doable and immensely rewarding.

 Kaieteur Falls is spectacular year-round, but there are some seasonal differences.
 Guyana has two wet seasons (roughly May–July and Nov–Jan) and two drier seasons (Feb–April and Aug–Oct).
 In the rainy season, the volume of water over Kaieteur is at its maximum – a truly thunderous flow – but heavy rains can sometimes obscure the falls with mist and potentially disrupt flights.
 In the dry season, there is slightly less water, which can make the falls split into multiple strands, but the weather is often clearer for viewing and photography.
 Many travelers find September and October ideal: falls still strong, and weather relatively reliable.
 Tours operate in all months as long as conditions are safe.
 In terms of days of week: scheduled group flights to Kaieteur commonly go on weekends (Fri, Sat, Sun) , weekday flights are more than doable depending on bookings.
 We recommend planning a buffer day or two in your itinerary in case your flight needs to roll to the next day due to weather.
 Morning flights tend to have calmer weather.
 Ultimately, there’s no bad time to see Kaieteur – just come with a spirit of adventure!
 If you have a specific date in mind, book early to secure your spot, especially in peak tourist months (around Easter and late summer).